Joint stereo 3D object detection and implicit surface reconstruction: Experiments

 \subsection{Ablation study}

-Here we study the influence of several sub-modules on the performance of the proposed $\mathcal{S}$.
-For consistency, we also use the same object proposals as used in Tab.~\ref{table:comparison}.
+\textbf{Direct regression vs. learning IGRs.} To validate the design of our proposed IGRs for orientation estimation, we compare the pose estimation accuracy of our approach to a baseline that directly regresses pose angles from the instance feature maps.
+To eliminate the impact of the used object detector, we compare $AOS$ on all annotated vehicle instances in the validation set.
+This is equivalent to measuring $AOS$ with $AP_{2D}=1$ so that the orientation estimation accuracy becomes the only focus.
+The comparison is summarized in Tab.~\ref{tab:ablation1}.
+Note learning IGRs outperforms the baseline by a significant margin.
+Deep3DBox~\cite{mousavian20173d} is another popular architecture that performs direct angle regression.
+Our approach outperforms it with the novel design of IGRs.

+\textbf{Is PPCs better than the single-view representation?} Tab.~\ref{table:egonet} shows the performance comparison between single-view Ego-Net and Ego-Net++ that uses stereo inputs.
+Using PPCs leads to better performance and validates the improvement of Ego-Net++ over Ego-Net.
+It also validates the coordinate representations designed in this study can be used easily with multi-view inputs.

-\textbf{Is $H$ useful?} We compare the performance without $H$ in Tab.~\ref{table:H}, where the normalized PCs $O(V(b_q))$ are directly used for evaluation before passed to $H$.
-The results indicate $H$ effectively hallucinates plausible points to provide a complete shape representation.
+\textbf{Is $Ha$ useful?} Hereafter we use the same object proposals as used in Tab.~\ref{table:comparison} for consistency.
+We compare the performance without $Ha$ in Tab.~\ref{table:H}, where the normalized representation $ocsi$ is directly used for evaluation before being passed to $Ha$.
+The results indicate $Ha$ effectively hallucinates plausible points to provide a complete shape representation.

-\textbf{Is the mask prediction useful?} Tab.~\ref{table:mask} shows the performance with and without using a mask to remove background points.
-Not using masks leads to inferior performances.
-We believe such background points can introduce noise to the $H$ module and deteriorate its performance.

-\textbf{Is $\mathcal{S}$ robust to $\mathcal{D}$ with different designs?} We experimented with adding Gaussian noise to the BEV locations $(x_q, z_q)$ of the detected 3D bounding boxes $b_q$ and the results are reported in Tab.~\ref{table:noise}.
-The performance gracefully degrades with an increased noise level which indicates the improvement brought by our approach is not sensitive to bounding box noise.
-We also implemented $\mathcal{D}$ with different architectures and complexities such as two-stage instead of one-stage.
-We found different $AP_{3D}$ and $AP_{BEV}$ yet the shape estimation capability brought be $\mathcal{S}$ is preserved.
-The results and more such ablation studies on network hyper-parameters are included in our SM.